You’ve got the pencils, the markers, and the notebooks, but do you have these items on your homeschool must-have list?

 Disclaimer: For your convenience, I linked all the products I purchased from Amazon.
 Some links may be affiliate links.
 I may get paid if you buy something or take action after clicking one of these.
 Read full disclosure, here.

-Homeschool Must-Haves That You Forgot
+Homeschool Must-Haves You Totally Forgot

 Sure, you’ve got a timer on your cell phone; Google even has a virtual one.
 However, including a physical timer in your learning space is more convenient and less distracting.
 Not to mention, your curriculum may call for one.
 Timers are often used with games and enrichment activities, so be sure to add it to your homeschool must-have list.